Flotomate/product_docs/source/change-management/inside-a-change.rst

 Linking Knowledge with Change
 =============================

-You can link a Knowledge Article/FAQ with a Change by following the below steps:
+A technician can link a Knowledge Article/FAQ with a Change by following the below steps:

 1. Go to the :ref:`Details View <change-details-view>` of a Change.